-Two thousand five hundred years ago, Buddhism created a revolution in India that is recognised in religion’s history as one of humankind’s greatest revolutions.
-When Buddha started Sangha, the Buddhist predominantly consisted of men.
-Women did not participate in the early beginning of Sangha, therefore, there was also some yearning among women for equality and some for interested in joining Sangha.
-However, they could not get easy entry as there was no tradition of assimilation.
+Two thousand five hundred years ago, Buddhism created a revolution in India that is recognised in religious history as one of humankind’s greatest revolutions.
+When Buddha started Sangha, the Buddhists predominantly consisted of men.
+Women did not participate in the early beginnings of Sangha, therefore, many women wanted to join the Sangha and yearned for equality.
+However, they could not get easy access as there was no tradition of assimilation.

 The Buddhist community comprised monks and nuns known as the Bhikkus and the Bhikunnis, respectively and the Upasakas and the Upasikas known as the laymen and laywomen, respectively.

 In the Indian context, the need to closely examine ancient and modern political thinkers’ views on women’s question is greater because the Brahminical system had widened the gap between men and women by institutionalising practices like Sati widowhood, child marriage etc. Not surprisingly, these practices are as ancient as Buddha, Kautilya, and Manu.
 Hence, there is a greater need to examine Buddha’s political views on women in comparison with ancient Hindu thinkers.

 By the time Buddha began to discourse on his ideology and establish the Sangha, Indian women were passing through dark times.
 Kancha Ilaiah in his book God as a political philosopher writes, “The Indus valley culture of equality had been reduced to oblivion, and its urban luxuries disappeared.
 After this, the Rig Vedic Brahmanical society was established in which women lost all their social and political rights.
 Women’s position deteriorated through the ages of the Upa-vedas and the Upanishads.
 During this period, polygamy seems to have become the common practice, and the patriarchal structures of family and society overthrew all their socio-political rights.“